praton1729/flow_idea_tracker/docs/README.md

 	- The default config file would have all options enabled if option is boolean otherwise a default value would be provided.
 - Can store the `ideas` dir inside the `.flow` dir,
-	- All `.json` flles would be stored inside it.
+	- All `.idea` files would be stored inside it.
+	- These `.idea` files would be binary blobs with self-defined format.

-# Controlflow of the application
+# Control flow of the application

 - If launched without options then usage and help is printed.
 - If launched with the option `idea_tracker` then the user is presented with home screen.